hist3907b-winter2015/module3-wranglingdata/exercises.md

 ## Exercise 3

 *Open Refine* is the final tool we'll explore in this module.
 This engine allows us to clean up our messy data.
 We will feed it the results from Exercise 2 in order to consolidate individuals (ie, 'Shawn' and 'S4awn' are probably the same person, so Open Refine will consolidate that information for us).
 This exercise also follows a tutorial written for [The Macroscope](http://themacroscope.org).
+[Here are the instructions](/openrefine.md).

 ## Optional exercises